HassoPlattnerInstituteHCI/dualpanto-testing/Readme.md

 1. plug the USB-A end of the USB cable into your computer.
 If you don't have USB-A (e.g. new laptop), use a USB-C to USB-A adapter.
 2. plug the micro-USB-B end of the cable into the Dualpanto.
 The port is in the top left of the back of the device.
 3. Find out your COM port (the COM port is basically the name that your computer gave to the connection to the dualpanto).
 How to find your COM port: **Windows** : go to device manager / geräte-manager → ports/anschüsse (COM & LPT) and check the com port (e.g. "//.//COM3"). **Mac**: use command `ls /dev/cu.*` in the terminal and look for e.g. "/dev/cu.SLAB_USBtoUART"
-4. open `config.py` in the dualpanto-testing folder and put your COM port between the quotes in `COM_PORT = ""`.
+4. open `config.py` in the dualpanto-testing folder and put your COM port between the quotes in `COM_PORT = ""`. (@Shohei: is this the only file to be modified?)
 5. In a terminal, navigate to the dualpanto-testing folder and run this command: `python -m unittest test_firmware.UploadDualPantoFramework.test_upload_dp_firmware`
 6. **Within a second** after doing step 5, start pressing this button on the back of the device (image below). **Keep pressing** until the installation is successful (i.e. the command in the terminal is finished.
 After the install is finished, you can release the button.